 I have plans to start working on improving the curb appeal of our 1888 Victorian with some low-maintenance perennials to help make landscaping as easy as possible.

 Perennial plants that return each year are the backbone of a beautiful low maintenance landscape.
 If you want foliage, flowers, and form that creates long-lasting curb appeal, these low-maintenance plants will be ideal for you.

-I personally, am attracted to low maintenance outdoor plants that grow quickly each season because then our flowerbeds, prairie area, and lawn privacy borders will become fuller each year.
+I personally am attracted to low-maintenance outdoor plants that grow back each season because then our flowerbeds, prairie area, and lawn privacy borders become fuller each year.

 Landscaping Tip!
 You’ll want to avoid any that are labeled “invasive.”
 Invasive plants are often non-native species that show a tendency to spread out of control and kill off the plants you actually want in your yard.

 6 Best Low Maintenance Perennials for Easy Landscaping

 These 6 plants will fill in your flower beds and or borders for years to come with minimal attention.

 1) Day Lily:

 Attractive, arching foliage sends up scapes in summer on which beautiful flowers bloom.
 Day Liles are some of the easiest perennial plants to care for.
 Day Lilies’ blossoms only last for a day (hence the name), but you can be sure there will be more waiting to bloom the next day.
 I love that they come in a wide range of colors.
 Be sure to include these flowers in your full sun or part-sun covered areas.
 Bonus!
 If you grow them from bulbs, these plants will double each year.

 2) Stonecrop Sedum